cloudmesh-community/book/chapters/class/516/week3-arch.md

 ## Working Ahead

-Obviously we will be introducing you to some more advanced concepts that are not yet finalized in the books.
+Obviously, we will be introducing you to some more advanced concepts that are not yet finalized in the books.
 You can certainly use documents from the internet to learn about such concepts.

-Concepts we will need are listed in the Syllabus.
+The concepts we will need are listed in the Syllabus.

 On the python side, we will introduce you to